DevExpress/testcafe-vue-selectors/README.md

 #### Limitations
 `testcafe-vue-selectors` support Vue starting with version 2.

-Only props, state and computed parts of a Vue component are avalible.
+Only props, state and computed parts of a Vue component are available.

 To check if a component can be found, use the [vue-dev-tools](https://chrome.google.com/webstore/detail/vuejs-devtools/nhdogjmejiglipccpnnnanhbledajbpd) extension for a Google Chrome.

-Supported pages only with one Vue root.
+Pages with multiple Vue root nodes are not supported.